Asimov-Chuang/DeepHalo/README.md

 The $(−1)^{∣T∣−∣R∣}$ factor in Eq.
 (3) is the inclusion–exclusion inversion coefficient on the Boolean lattice of subsets.
 Our vj(⋅) must invert the cumulative‑sum relation $u_j(X_S)=\sum_{T\subset S\setminus\{j\}} v_j(X_{T\cup\{j\}})$; effects contributed to many supersets are otherwise over‑counted.
 Alternating signs guarantee that terms appearing an even number of times cancel and those appearing an odd number of times net to the correct single contribution, yielding a unique decomposition.

 ### **4&nbsp;&nbsp;Performance Difference between DeepHalo and TCnet**
-We appreciate the reviewer’s thoughtful observation.
-In fact, we believe the comparable performance is both expected and reasonable, and it highlights an important distinction in modeling philosophy:
+We thank the reviewer for the insightful observation.
+The similar performance between DeepHalo and TCNet is expected and highlights a key difference in modeling philosophy.

-- As the reviewer rightly points out, the outputs of TCNet can also be interpreted through a utility decomposition perspective.
-However, **TCNet’s Transformer backbone lacks any mechanism to control the maximum interaction order**.
-The attention layers aggregate over the entire offer set, inherently blending information from all other items, which results in **unconstrained high-order interaction effects**.
-This makes the learned utilities difficult to interpret or isolate.

-- In contrast, **DeepHalo provides explicit control over the interaction order** via its recursive architecture.
-For example, a depth-$l$ network captures only up to $l$-th order effects (see Appendix A.2), preserving identifiability and interpretability.
-The model structure enforces this decomposition, rather than approximating it implicitly.

-- Given that low-order interactions often dominate in real-world choice tasks, it is **unsurprising that a sufficiently expressive Transformer (TCNet)** is able to match the predictive performance of DeepHalo.
-In fact, this reinforces the idea that **DeepHalo has captured the essential utility structure using fewer degrees of freedom**, while maintaining interpretability.

-In summary, **our contribution is not about surpassing TCNet in raw accuracy**, but rather about offering a **principled tradeoff between expressiveness and interpretability**.
-DeepHalo is designed to act as a **bridge between highly expressive black-box models and simpler order-controllable models**, making it a valuable addition to the modeling toolkit for choice tasks with context effects.
+While TCNet can approximate utility decompositions (maximum order), its Transformer architecture lacks control over the maximum interaction order.
+Attention layers aggregate across the full set, leading to high-order effects that are difficult to interpret.
+In contrast, DeepHalo explicitly controls interaction order through its recursive structure, enabling better interpretability and identifiability.

+Given that low-order interactions often dominate in real-world settings, it is natural for TCNet to match DeepHalo's accuracy.
+However, DeepHalo achieves this with controlled expressiveness, offering a more interpretable alternative.
+Our goal is not to outperform black-box models in accuracy, but to provide a principled, order-aware design that balances predictive performance with transparency.

 ### **4&nbsp;&nbsp;Data Efficiency**
 | Ratio (%) | CMNL | MNL | FATE | MLP | MixedMNL | TCnet | **DeepHalo** |